stepzen-dev/examples/with-snowflake/README.md

 }
 ```

-With pagination we now take the opaque `endCursor` and use it as the value for after to get the next five.
+With pagination we now take the opaque `endCursor` and use it as the value for after to get the next five employees.
 ```
 stepzen request 'query{employees(after:"eyJjIjoiTDpRdWVyeTplbXBsb3llZXMiLCJvIjo0fQ==",first:5){edges{node{FIRST_NAME LAST_NAME CITY}}pageInfo{endCursor hasNextPage}}}'
 ```
-This has simply added the `after` argument:
+This has simply added the `after` argument, taken from `endCursor`:

 ```graphql
 query {